Women in Zoroastrianism: Ancient history

 Zoroastrianism was founded by the eponymous religious reformer Zoroaster, who was born into a polytheistic culture in ancient Iran.
 The timeframe of Zoroaster's life and the religion's foundation is disputed, with estimates varying wildly from around 2000 BCE to around 500 BCE.
 Zoroastrianism was established as the main religion of modern-day Iran and Iraq, a role Zoroastrianism maintained until the fall of the Sasanian Empire in 651 CE and the rise of Islam.

 Zoroastrianism was significantly more gender-inclusive in its teachings than the earlier polytheistic religions practiced in Iran.
 One prominent example is Zoroaster's teachings concerning the afterlife.
 Whereas paradise had previously been a domain for men with the means of achieving it, Zoroaster proclaimed: "man or woman ... whomever I shall impel to your invocation, with all these shall I cross the Bridge of the Separator".
 The promise of salvation regardless of gender, and Zoroaster explicitly addressing "man and woman" shows that Zoroastrianism recognized an equality between men and women in a religious sense since its inception, though they may occupy different social roles.
 Zoroastrian veneration extended to the fravashi (spirits) of both great men and women; the inclusion of women appears to have been a specific and new Zoroastrian conception.
 The Fravardin Yasht of the Avesta lists numerous fravashi worthy of veneration, including many women.
 The existence of both righteous men and women, and affirmation that women could serve as good rulers, is presented in Zoroaster's teachings.

 Because Ahura Mazda was described as having created both men and women to fight against evil, the initial stages of Zoroastrianism appears to have reflected some egalitarian ideals.
-Such ideals were not completely reflected in everday religious practice or in doctrine, since ancient Iran was a male-dominated society and continued to be so as Zoroastrianism flourished.
+Such ideals were not completely reflected in everyday religious practice or in doctrine, since ancient Iran was a male-dominated society and continued to be so as Zoroastrianism flourished.
 The Zoroastrian priesthood appears to have been all-male since the earliest times.
 There is however some evidence that women under certain circumstances were considered fit to officiate minor priestly duties or otherwise serve as religious functionaries.
 A handful of sources prove that the Zoroastrian cult of Anahita had priestesses.

 In the Achaemenid Empire (550–330 BCE), noble women were educated, participated in ceremonies, and exercised some political power.
 Women independently managed and owned estates throughout the empire.
 Records establish that owners of the estates, both male and female, gave equal rations to both male and female workers.
 Female workers who headed work crews or were new mothers were given special rations.
 Achaemenid kings practiced marriage to relatives and polygamy, but it is unclear if these practices were also common among the general Zoroastrian population.
 Greek sources from the Hellenistic period attribute such practices to Iranians in general.
 There are no passages in the sacred Zoroastrian texts that directly address polygamy.